klahrich/chiefhustler/content/posts/why-write.md

 So far, we're both happy with the deal.

-_Update: I should work instead on my sense of humor as a self-defense mechanism!
+_Update: I should work on my sense of humor as a self-defense mechanism!
 Humor is the enemy of the devil._